 Whether you’re putting mom and dad, young children, or the whole family in front of the camera, there are a few great tips we would like to share that will help make your family photo sessions a lot of fun while producing memorable photos that can be cherished for eternity.

-We’re going to knock out one of the hardest things about family photography right of the bat—the kids.
-Young, full of energy and constantly in motion, kids already make for a challenging subject to photograph, but that difficulty seems to triple around the holidays.
+It can be hard to keep everyone focused whenever having family portrait sessions.
+Let’s knock out one of the hardest things about family photography right away—the kids.
+Young, full of energy and constantly in motion.
+Kids already make for a challenging subject to photograph, and that difficulty seems to triple around the holidays.
 Children can be especially rowdy and unpredictable when you’re on-the-go, traveling to visit distant relatives.
 Just try getting little kids to stand still long enough for a group photo after they’ve wolfed down a plate of cookies after a Christmas party.
-The simple solution to getting kids to behave during these crucial limited edition family photo ops is bribery.
-One trip to the dollar store before the shoot and you can temporarily transform devils into angels—just make it clear that they must behave if they are to keep the gift.
+The simple solution to getting kids to behave during these crucial limited edition family photo ops is through rewarding.
+One trip to the dollar store before the shoot and you can temporarily transform devils into angels.
+Just make it clear that they must behave if they are to be rewarded.

 For many people the phrase family photo conjures images of awkward group photos where one person’s blinking, another is placing “bunny ears” on their little sibling, and still others are looking at the wrong camera.
 There’s always going to be a few of those awfully awkward group photos around the holidays, but the good news is you can leverage your authority as the camera aficionado among your friends and family to orchestrate the perfect group shot.
 Here’s a brief list of tips to help you land that group shot: